BZIvanov/Learning-SQL/Postgres/queries/sql-commands.md

 - Group by is creating multiple subtables based on what we group by and executing aggregate functions on those subtables.
 - After the select we can only have columns which appear after group by or aggreagte functions
+- Group by is usually not used on its own, because behind the scenes it creates groups of rows, but if display it, we will see only the first row of each group.
+So basically GROUP BY will create multiple tables based on the different cities and the SELECT will operate for each individual table.
+GROUP BY is usually used with some aggregate functions so we can see meaningful results instead of just the first rows of our subtables.

 | name   | city    | income |
 | ------ | ------- | ------ |